theforeman/forklift/openshift/README.md

 ### Setup OpenShift

-Now that we have docker and the appropriate client tools setup we can spin up a docker based OpenShift cluster:
+Now that we have docker and the appropriate client tools setup we can spin up a docker based OpenShift cluster using the playbook to do this:

-    oc cluster up

-Enable privileged user access inside containers:

-    oadm policy add-scc-to-group anyuid system:authenticated

-Or use the all-in-one playbook to do this:

     ansible-playbook cluster-up.yml